icas00/DocuChat-Backend/README_backend.md

 ## Running the Application

 ### Local Development

-The application is configured to run with an in-memory H2 database for local development.

 1. Set the environment variables listed above in your IDE's Run Configuration.
 2. Run the `AiAssistantApplication.java` file, or use the Maven command in your terminal: